meta-llama/llama-stack/docs/source/distributions/building_distro.md

                        [--tls-certfile TLS_CERTFILE] [--image-type {conda,container,venv}]
                        config

-start the server for a Llama Stack Distribution.
+Start the server for a Llama Stack Distribution.
 You should have already built (or downloaded) and configured the distribution.

 positional arguments:
   config                Path to config file to use for the run